 And what’s the most important thing a Cast Member has to do?
 Stay in character, of course.
 If you’re playing a Disney character, that character’s world becomes your world.
 You’re not allowed to make references to any pop culture that exists outside of the Disney universe.
 From the moment you don the costume to the moment you take it off, you can’t talk about anything that Snow White, Peter Pan, or whomever you’re playing wouldn’t know about—whether that’s the latest iPhone or the Harry Potter park just across Orlando.
 Cast members interact with hundreds of people per day, so make sure you avoid these rude habits when you visit.

 Just like you have to be 44 inches tall to ride Space Mountain, you have to be a certain height to portray certain Disney roles.
 Most notably, anyone aspiring to play a Disney princess—yes, any princess—must be between 5’4″ and 5’8″.
 If you’re shorter, between 4’11” and 5’2″, you can play other characters, including Alice from Alice in Wonderland and Wendy from Peter Pan.
 This is the longest ride in Disney World.

 Looking the part

-Women are allowed to wear one ring on each hand and only one earring in each ear.
-For men, the ring rule is the same, but earrings aren’t allowed at all.
-You can have other piercings, but you have to remove them while at work.
-Gauges are prohibited altogether.
+Before the April 2021 dress code update, women were allowed to wear one ring on each hand and only one earring in each ear.
+For men, the ring rule was the same, but earrings aren’t allowed at all.
+You could have other piercings, but you had to remove them while at work.
+Now, there are more flexible rules with jewelry that apply to every cast member.
 Check out the full list of surprising dress code rules for Disney employees.